Wang Jingguo

-Wang Jingguo (王靖國 (王靖国, Wáng Jìngguó, Wang Ching-kuo), 18 July 1893 – presumed dead April 1949) was a Kuomintang general from Shanxi.
-He was the son-in-law of the warlord who controlled Shanxi from 1911–1949, Yan Xishan.
-Wang served throughout his career in Yan's army, fighting in numerous campaigns.
+Wang Jingguo (王靖國 (王靖国, Wáng Jìngguó, Wang Ching-kuo), 18 July 1893 – 1952) was a Kuomintang general from Shanxi.
+He served throughout his career in Yan Xishan's army, fighting in numerous campaigns.

 Military service

 Suiyuan

 In 1936 units under Wang's command were sent to reinforce the Inner Mongolian province of Suiyuan, which Yan controlled.
 Wang's orders were to defend against an attack by the Japanese puppet army of Mengguguo, led by Demchugdongrub.
 Wang's senior commander in defending Suiyuan was Fu Zuoyi, who was also an officer of Yan's.
 In the subsequent battle with Mengguguo, Demchugdongrub's forces were virtually annihilated, and he lost all areas in Suiyuan and Chahar which were not under the immediate protection of the Japanese Kwantung Army.

 Second Sino-Japanese War

 When the Japanese invaded Shanxi in 1937, Yan Xishan requested, and received, military aid from the Communist People's Liberation Army, which entered Shanxi and set up operations in much of the province.
 By late 1938 Yan had become afraid of the rapid power and influence that the Communist forces operating in Shanxi quickly gained, and this fear caused Yan to become increasingly hostile to Communist agents and soldiers.
 In order to combat the spread and influence of communism within Yan's armies and in the area that Yan controlled, Wang Jingguo persuaded Yan to establish a "National Revolutionary Comrades Association", a paramilitary organization that existed to identify and persecute Communists in Yan's territory and in the army.
 The actions of this Association eventually contributed to the destruction of all cooperation between Yan and the Communists in the winter of 1939.
 From 1939-1945 Yan was successful in keeping his territory free from Communist influence and activity.